MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/scratch document.md

 - **Capacity Building and Technical Assistance:**

     - Invest in capacity building and technical assistance programs to enhance the skills and knowledge of local communities, government officials, and waste management professionals in recycling and upcycling techniques.
-    - Provide training, education, and access to technical resources to support the implementation of sustainable waste management practices in remote areas.
+    - Provide training, education, and access to technical resources to support the [[Implementation]] of sustainable waste management practices in remote areas.
 - **Public Awareness and Education:**

-    - Launch public awareness campaigns to educate residents, businesses, and policymakers about the benefits of recycling and upcycling, as well as the importance of waste reduction and resource conservation.
+    - Launch public awareness campaigns to educate residents, businesses, and policymakers about the benefits of recycling and upcycling, as well as the importance of waste [[Reduction]] and resource conservation.
     - Promote community engagement and participation in recycling initiatives through outreach activities, workshops, and educational materials tailored to local needs and preferences.
 - **Stakeholder Engagement and Collaboration:**